skvamme/pico_atlast/README.md

 If forth is the main entry point, the forth code must contain a word "GO" with an infinite loop, e.g. begin ... again to keep the application running.
 Otherwise, you will get an interactive console where you can use all the standard forth words, your own word definitions from forth.h and even define new words.
 New word definitions will last until power off.

-Use e.g. minicom, picocom, putty to get access to the ATLAST forth console on the pico from your raspberry pi or other computer: picocom /dev/ttyACM0 -b 115200 -l

-The following terminal emulators can do sixel graphics: XTerm (360 or later), MLterm (3.8.4), Contour (0.1.1), WezTerm (20210502), Mintty (3.5.0), RLogin (2.25.3), XQuartz and Reflection Desktop (16.2.0).

 Take a look at https://github.com/skvamme/atlast for some example forth code, coded for the pigpio library.
 API names and functions are very similar to the pico C API.